asyncapi/community/mentorship/asyncapi-mentorship/2022/project-ideas.md

 # Projects ideas
-> we have 7 mentors from TSC and I think 2 mentees from TSC which gives us 23 remaining TSC members that can vote.
+> We have 7 mentors from TSC and 2 mentees from the TSC, giving us 23 remaining TSC members able to vote.

 ### Ideas list